Education and qualifications:

 Can you describe a typical working day?

 One of the things I love about fire engineering and the range of projects I get involved with is that no two days are the same.
-At any one time, I can be working actively on three or four projects, with several different engineers across the UK.
+At any one time, I can be working actively on five or six projects, with several different engineers across the UK.
 This requires good time and task management but means every day is a new challenge that pushes you to improve.

 The role of a fire engineer has evolved over the last few years from being primarily desk-based design work to being involved in the whole project life cycle.
 This now means we often provide input at any part of the design, construction and operation stages.
 This requires more site-based construction monitoring, fire safety systems witness testing, existing building inspections, fire risk assessments and much more.